veeso/termscp/README.md

 ## Known issues 🧻

-- Ftp:
-  - Time in explorer is `1 Jan 1970`, but shouldn't be: that's because chrono can't parse date in a different locale.
-So if your server has a locale different from the one on your machine, it won't be able to parse the date.
-  - Some servers don't work: yes, some kind of ftp server don't work correctly, sometimes it won't display any files in the directories, some other times uploading files will fail.
-Up to date, `vsftpd` is the only one server which I saw working correctly with TermSCP.
-Am I going to solve this?
-I'd like to, but it's not my fault at all.
-The library used for FTP, which is [rust-ftp](https://github.com/veeso/rust-ftp4) has been abandoned for 2 years and only in december 2020, the maintainer is back to work.
-I hope this issue will be solved soon.
-- `NoSuchFileOrDirectory` on connect: let me guess, you're running on WSL and you've installed termscp through cargo.
-I know about this issue and it's a glitch of WSL I guess.
+- `NoSuchFileOrDirectory` on connect (WSL): I know about this issue and it's a glitch of WSL I guess.
 Don't worry about it, just move the termscp executable into another PATH location, such as `/usr/bin`, or install it through the appropriate package format (e.g. deb).

 ---

 ## Upcoming Features 🧪

+- **Custom explorer format**: possibility to customize the file line in the explorer directly from configuration, with the possibility to choose with information to display.
 - **Find command in explorer**: possibility to search for files in explorers.

 ---